alparslanu6347/terraform-aws-docker-instance/README.md

 # Terraform Module to provision an AWS EC2 instance with the latest amazon linux 2 ami and installed docker in it.
-userdata içerisinde docker kurulumu var
+- userdata includes docker install
-Not intended for production use.
+- Not intended for production use.
 It is an example module.

-It is just for showing how to create a publish module in Terraform Registry.
+- It is just for showing how to create a publish module in Terraform Registry.

 Usage: